LaiAnTan/KitchLah/frontend/demo.md

 - **Stock History Tab**:
   - See enhanced transaction history with more detailed entries
   - Track waste costs and money lost
+- **NEW: Stock Transfer Tab**:
+  - View stock levels across 4 branches: Shah Alam (ours), Klang, Petaling Jaya, Bangsar
+  - Each branch displayed in its own box with color-coded stock status
+  - AI recommendations for stock transfers with priority levels and time frames
 - **AI Suggestions Panel**:
   - **NEW**: "Generate Recipes/Ideas" button with loading animation
   - Get AI-generated recipe suggestions for near-expiry items